 Other types of data that can give us insights into where pedestrian zones should be prioritized include the frequency of where accidents occur between vehicles and pedestrians.
 The heatmap analysis below shows the occurrence of such accidents in Barcelona over the period of one year.

 Wecity are using Location Intelligence to drive sustainable mobility strategies by rewarding citizens using greener transport methods such as cycling.
 As a technology partner in a project with the City of Cesena Council they wanted to visualize cycle route data on shareable online maps.
-By combining raw data from the routes, the original road graph, and certain “cycling” corrections to take into account the peculiarity of these movements they were able to produce the visualization below.
+By combining raw data from the routes the original road graph and certain "cycling" corrections to take into account the peculiarity of these movements they were able to produce mani insightful visualizations.

 One of the few 'benefits' of the pandemic has been a decline in air pollution including in many urban areas which is leading some authorities to speed up the adoption of alternative greener forms of transport within their cities.
 As an example the UK government announced recently that trials for allowing scooters on public roads would be brought forward to June this year as opposed to 2021.

-The micromobility industry which includes greener alternatives such as bikes, scooters, and electric cars, revolves around location, with the amount of available location data growing exponentially.
-Companies such as Bird, Jump and Lime (which have now merged) are digital-first companies, and have architected their applications to use location data for the benefit of the user - gathering spatial data points to ensure scooters or bikes are in the right location at the right time for them.
+The micromobility industry which includes greener alternatives such as bikes scooters and electric cars revolves around location with the amount of available location data growing exponentially.
+Companies such as Spin Bird Jump and Lime (which have now merged) are digital-first companies and have architected their applications to use location data for the benefit of the user - gathering spatial data points to ensure scooters or bikes are in the right location at the right time for them.